-Usage: hessian_to_restart_geometry flag Purpose: Exports the current approximation to the Hessian matrix to geometry.in.next_step during a relaxation restart using hessian_block or hessian_file. flag is a logical string, either .true. or .false.
-Default: .true.
+Usage: hessian_to_restart_geometry flag

+Purpose: Exports the current approximation to the Hessian matrix to geometry.in.next_step during a relaxation restart using hessian_block or hessian file.

 Note: The geometry.in.next_step file is written out by default when the relax_geometry bfgs algorithm is used.